codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 You can create new projects by clicking on *Projects* in the left sidebar and then selecting the *Add Project* button on the top right corner.
 A dialog will appear that will ask you for the project name and optional tags that you can use for [access control]({{site.baseurl}}/docs/enterprise/access-control/).

+Once you are inside the project view you can start editing pipelines with a UI environment that works similar to a traditional IDE.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/pipeline-manager.png"
+url="/images/pipeline/create/pipeline-manager.png"
+alt="Pipeline manager"
+caption="Pipeline manager"
+max-width="70%"
+%}

+1. On the top left you can see your current project.
+You can also change it by clicking on the drop-down on the top left corner.

+1. On the left side of the screen you can see all pipelines that currently belong to this project.
+Click on each one to edit it.
+On the bottom part of this panel the *Add pipeline* button allows you to create a new pipeline on the same project either from scratch or by copying an existing one from the same project or a completely different project.

+1. The name of the currently edited pipeline is shown at the top of the window

+1. The main window shows the definition of the current pipeline.
+The screenshot shows the inline editor but pipeline can also be defined from external files (checked into source control) as explained later.

+1. The right part of the window shows extra settings for this pipeline such as triggers and launch variables/parameters.

 ## Pipeline creation modes